ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 ## Project Description
 The goal of our project is to be able to play .wav files on the Nexys A7 FPGA.

 ## How to Run the Project
 1) Create a new Vivado project and add the Common.vhd, music_player.vhd, wav_playback.vhd, sd_reader.vhd, SDCard.vhd, dac_if.vhd, and music_player.xdc files.
-2) Format a microSD card with a FAT32 filesystem
+2) Format a microSD card with a FAT32 filesystem and upload the .wav files that you want to play.
+3) Insert the microSD card into the Nexys board.
+4) Connect a [Pmod I2S2](https://digilent.com/shop/pmod-i2s2-stereo-audio-input-and-output/) to port JA and attach your audio device to the out line.
+5) Compile the project in Vivado and upload the program the board

 ## Project Inputs and Outputs
+In order the drive the processes in the program, a clock signal generated the the Nexys board was used.
+The clock was set to a frequency of 50 MHz.
+Four connections were required to interact with with SD card.
+These are the serial clock, chip select, data in, and data out lines.
+The Pmod I2S2 interfacing was copied from [Lab 5](https://github.com/byett/dsd/tree/CPE487-Spring2025/Nexys-A7/Lab-5) and required another four outputs.
+Lastly, UART communication was used during testing to print values.
+This only required the UART_RXD_OUT signal.

 ## Process Description